loreanvictor/haken/README.md

 What [**HAKEN**](.) does can also be achieved by using classes instead of functions.
 A _user function_ can return an instance (perhaps it is a constructor), which provides methods that your _host code_ can then invoke in response to later events.

-The main difference between OOP and the hooks pattern is composability: repeated patterns can be isolated into _custom hooks_, which can arbitrarily invoke the original hooks:
+The main difference between OOP and the hooks pattern is flexibility and composability: with hooks, it is much easier to bundle repeating patterns of logic into custom hooks and easily re-use them, while in OOP, specifically in a single-inheritance model, this level of composition quickly turns into a headache.

 ```ts
 export const useGreeter = () => {